My Main Page with Links to My Book

 Philanthropy

-1. the belief that there are many goods one should pursue to have a good life
+1. belief that there are many goods one should pursue for a good life

-2. the belief that values and actions differ among individuals and that one should legally interfere only when major harms are being done so that individuals may carry out experiments in living.
+2. belief that values and actions differ among individuals and one should legally interfere only when major harms result so individuals may pursue experiments in living

-3. the mistaken belief that values differ among individuals and that no values can be supported by reasoning
+3. the mistaken belief that values differ among individuals and that no values are supported by reasoning

 4. the mistaken belief that one should never or almost never interfere with others’ actions